 Mental Health Prevention Programs and Process is one of five courses in the Mental Health First Response Certificate program.
-The main focus of this course is crisis prevention and response coordination efforts.
+This course is designed to tackle those though topics related to mental health prevention, crisis prevention and response coordination efforts.
 It is said that an ounce of prevention is worth a pound of cure; certainly no better example could be found than that of mental health prevention measures.
 School systems have historically been reactive rather than proactive when it comes to mental health issues.
 This course is designed to tackle those tough topics related to mental health prevention including public and private fears concerning "labels," privacy and confidentiality, why school based mental health prevention services are needed more now than ever and prior precedents.
 Emphasis will be on creating age appropriate prevention measures that are proactive, yet sensitive to the concerns of parents and community.

 Number of Units: 2.0 graduate level extension credit(s) in semester hours